tgohblio/brick_finder_mcp/README.md

 - BrickLink URLs for purchasing information
 - Predicted brick colors with confidence scores

-The server is built using the FastMCP framework and provides a single `identify_brick` tool that can be used by MCP-compatible AI assistants like Claude Desktop.
+The server is built using the FastMCP framework and provides a single `find_brick` tool that can be used by MCP-compatible AI assistants like Claude Desktop.

 ## Features